a389071432/VideoMotionCapture/README.md

 3. Request Handler
    - communicate with Unity client and Triton
    - data processing
+Please download and read the file 'introduction to project.pdf' for technical details of this project.
 ## Use case
 Two functionalities are involved :
 - Generate a BVH file<br/>For an input video, a BVH file will be generated which could be directly used in animation editors(e.g., Blender).